WhyNotSoftware/whynotsoftware.github.io/_posts/2019-8-5-Deep-Merge-Bug.md

             {:a 4, :b false, :c nil, :e 5})
       => {:a 4, :b false, :c nil, :d 3, :e 5})

-Yes, it was a basic error but easy to make.
+Yes, it was a basic error, but easy to make.